Gisborne District Council's reticulated water supply to city homes and businesses always complies with the national drinking water standards.

 The 2 rural water supplies at Te Karaka and Whatatutu are not fluoridated.

-The dosage is 0.7-1.0 milligrams per litre as recommended by Ministry of Health (MoH).
-Should the MoH position on fluoridation of drinking water change, we would consult with the public.
+The dosage is 0.7-1.0 milligrams per litre as recommended by Ministry of Health.
+Should the Ministry's position on fluoridation of drinking water change, we would consult with the public.

-The Ministry of Health is in strong support towards water fluoridation.
-Council is following the Ministry’s stance as being a safe, effective and affordable way to prevent and reduce tooth decay across the whole population.
+The Ministry's community water fluoridation policy supports water fluoridation.
+Council follows the Ministry’s stance as being a safe, effective and affordable way to prevent and reduce tooth decay for everyone.

 Water fluoridation is a very controversial topic.